If you have a passion for preventing disease in populations, epidemiology might be

 own independent research?
 The Doctor of Philosophy in Epidemiology is an advanced

 graduate degree intended for those who want to pursue teaching and research careers.

 The major objective is to prepare an individual to pursue original epidemiologic investigation

 of diseases and to teach at the university level.

-Ph.D. in Epidemiology and Environmental Health Sciences (dual degree)
+Ph.D. in Epidemiology and Environmental Health Sciences (combination degree)